ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

   also remove the non-interactive restriction and API restrictions like WUA and DPAPI

-* Use a scheduled task to run a command which can be created with the ``win_scheduled_task`` module.
+* Use a scheduled task to run a command that can be created with the ``win_scheduled_task`` module.
 Like ``become``, this bypasses all WinRM restrictions but can only run a command and not modules.